If you’ve ever had to pay someone who lives overseas, you’re probably aware of the wide variety of problems that can come with international payments.

 Digital assets know no bounds

 One of the main reasons why digital assets are ripe to disrupt international financial services is because of the utility they pose in the transfer of value cross-border.
-Unlike traditional fiat currencies, digital assets know no bounds; that’s why digital assets could bring enormous benefits to international payments, which currently tend to be slow and expensive.
+Unlike traditional fiat currencies, digital assets know no bounds; that’s why cross border crypto payments could bring enormous benefits, where currently international payments tend to be slow and expensive.

 In general, cross-border payments are bogged down by legacy payment infrastructure, leading to delayed settlement times and high fees.